 • any part of North America (USA and Canada) or any other area with ongoing transmission of WNV ("affected area") that does not attract a malaria travel deferral of 6 months and which meets the definition accepted by the European Commission/ European Centre for Disease Control.
 The WNV risk period is defined as:

-between 1st May and 30th November

-Donors with a history of WNV and/or a positive WNV NAT should be temporarily deferred pending investigation but may be returned to the donor panel 6 months after pick-up without the need for any further testing.

-With regard to Fresh Frozen Plasma, imported for use within the UK, methylene blue treatment is applied.
-This process has been shown to reduce the WNV load by at least 6.5 logs to below the detection limit and WNV appears to be one of the most rapidly inactivated viruses studied.
-The risk of transmission by methylene blue treated FFP of non-UK origin must therefore be considered negligible.
+between 1st May and 30th November Donors with a history of WNV and/or a positive WNV NAT should be temporarily deferred pending investigation but may be returned to the donor panel 6 months after pick-up without the need for any further testing.
+Fresh Frozen Plasma and Octaplas, imported for use within the UK, are subject to pathogen reduction methods (methylene blue or solvent detergent treatment).
+Methylene blue treatment has been shown to reduce the WNV load by at least 6.510 logs to below the detection limit therefore the risk of transmission of WNV by methylene blue treated FFP of non-UK origin must therefore be considered negligible.
+WNV appears to be one of the most rapidly inactivated viruses studied therefore although no specific inactivation data is available for WNV inactivation by SD treatment, other enveloped viruses such as HCV and HIV have been shown to be inactivated by >510 and >610 logs respectively, therefore SD treatment should also provide protection against West Nile virus.
 Countries affected by WNV and any applicable time limits are shown in the Geographical Disease Risk Index (GDRI) and any associated Change Notifications.
+(1) Joint United Kingdom Blood Transfusion Services Professional Advisory Committee